lform/lwind/readme.md

 - `has-primary-text` - Colors child `<span>` elements with `text-primary`
 - `has-secondary-text` - Colors child `<span>` elements with `text-secondary`

+### Iconography

+Icons are not bundled with Lwind but the following sourcing hierarchy applies across all projects:

+1. **[Iconify](https://iconify.design/)** — default source for all icons.
+Use the [Iconify Figma plugin](https://www.figma.com/community/plugin/735098390272716381/iconify) to keep design and development in sync.
+2. **[Flaticon](https://www.flaticon.com/)** — fallback when Iconify doesn't have a suitable option.
+3. **AI-generated icons** — last resort only.
+Must be reviewed carefully for style consistency, clarity, licensing risk, and brand fit before use.

+Avoid designs that depend on a large number of unique icons unless the project scope explicitly accounts for that work.
+Use icons where content repeats or follows a clear pattern — header items, footer items, resource lists, and other recurring interface elements.

 ### Layout